crhall-writing/crhall-writing.github.io/_poems/water.md

 to bathe in glossy sun and ceaseless sleep

 but savior of Holland and all
-nuts and bolts marching tall
+nuts and bolts march tall
 to the dark night he called
 but she was taken by screwballs
 and he prayed to crumbling walls